jmscudder/COVID/index.md

 >The average increase in cases for the last seven days is: 927.0
 >
->The last time cases per day were this high was Aug 20 2020: 1 day ago.
+>The last time cases per day were this high was Aug 20 2020: 2 days ago.
 >
 >The seven day average then was: 940 cases.

 >
->The last time cases per day was lower than this was Jul 01 2020: 51 days ago.
+>The last time cases per day was lower than this was Aug 21 2020: 1 day ago.
 >
->The seven day average then was: 872 cases.
+>The seven day average then was: 927 cases.
 >
->Today marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Aug 21 2020.
+>
+>This was 1 days ago.
+The average was 927 cases per day.
+>
+>The current 7 day average case rate is an increase of 0.0 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the last seven days is: 84
+>The average increase in hospitalizations per day for the last seven days is: 81
 >
 >Today marks the lowest 7 day average in hospitalizations in the last three weeks.